 - Highlights the two most important items that qualify the individual for the position in the first paragraph.

 - Invites the employer to learn more about the candidate’s skills and experience in the enclosed resume.

-- Summarizes character traits, skills, and values in the second paragraph.
+- Summarizes the candidate's character traits, skills, and values in the second paragraph.

 - Matches the candidate’s specific skills and experience with what the employer advertised in the job posting.

-- Ends with a summary of qualifications and the value he can bring to the organization.
+- Ends with a summary of his qualifications and reemphasizes the value he can bring to your organization.

 - Gives the potential employer a good sense of whom this applicant is and what the candidate values.